dArignac/smarthome/README.md

 As everything runs in Docker but we want to gather the health data of the Raspberry Pi that runs all the services, we need to publish the data via MQTT and then handle in nodered.

 There we use a small script that gathers all the information and publishes them to the MQTT topic via cronjob every minute.
-Therefore we need to install some Python libs:
+Therefore we need to install some libs:

 ```
 pip3 install paho-mqtt
+sudo apt-get install sysstat
 ```

 And setup the crontab: